calcoloergosum/vocagen/README.md

 - Fairly minor languages
 - Any level of students: beginners, intermediate, and advanced.
 - Full automation (!)
+- Web frontend
-- Web frontend, or use as audiobook.
+- Export as audiobook

 Screenshot of frontend: